LNER Peppercorn Class A1 60163 Tornado: First mainline runs

 It was expected that the first phase of main line operational running would be limited to trips of 200 to 250 mi.
 The expanded water capacity of the tender allows legs of over 100 mi between water stops, 25 mi further than the original Peppercorn A1s.
 To assist in passenger operation, in 2008 the Trust purchased a Mark 1 composite corridor support coach which entered traffic in 2013.
 Tornado has a route availability of 9.
 From 2009, Tornado began to recoup the estimated £800,000 debt from the project.

-On 31 January 2009, Tornado completed her first passenger trip on the British mainline, hauling The Peppercorn Pioneer in a return trip from York to Newcastle via Darlington and Durham.
+On 31 January 2009, Tornado completed its first passenger trip on the British mainline, hauling The Peppercorn Pioneer in a return trip from York to Newcastle via Darlington and Durham.
 The route was a replica of the last tour hauled by the last surviving original Peppercorn A1, 60145 St Mungo, 42 years earlier.
 The same journey was planned for 1 February, but on advice from the British Transport Police and Network Rail, the second trip ran from Doncaster to Durham with Tornado hauling only part of the return leg.
 Both trips carried 500 passengers, and were organised for covenanters only.
-This was followed by her first mainline train available to the wider public on 7 February, hauling the A1 Trust's own The Talisman from Darlington to London King's Cross.
-Her first departures out of London were to be two circular tours named the Cathedrals Express from Victoria station on 14 February, but the first tour was subsequently changed and left from Waterloo.
+This was followed by its first mainline train available to the wider public on 7 February, hauling the A1 Trust's own The Talisman from Darlington to London King's Cross.
+Its first departures out of London were to be two circular tours named the Cathedrals Express from Victoria station on 14 February, but the first tour was subsequently changed and left from Waterloo.

-In April 2009, Tornado appeared at the LNER-themed event at Barrow Hill Roundhouse where she featured alongside Peppercorn A2 Class 60532 Blue Peter and Class A4s 4498 Sir Nigel Gresley and 4488 Union of South Africa.Steam Railway magazine, Issue 358, 9 January – 5 February 2009, page 35 Blue Peter was repainted in LNER Apple Green livery for display alongside Tornado, and their meeting re-created a scene not witnessed for nearly 50 years.
+In April 2009, Tornado appeared at the LNER-themed event at Barrow Hill Roundhouse where it featured alongside Peppercorn A2 Class 60532 Blue Peter and Class A4s 4498 Sir Nigel Gresley and 4488 Union of South Africa.Steam Railway magazine, Issue 358, 9 January – 5 February 2009, page 35 Blue Peter was repainted in LNER Apple Green livery for display alongside Tornado, and their meeting re-created a scene not witnessed for nearly 50 years.
 Tornado also posed alongside narrow gauge locomotive No.7 Typhoon of the Romney, Hythe and Dymchurch Railway, recreating an LNER publicity shot held previously with Typhoon and LNER Class A3 4472 Flying Scotsman.

 On 21 December, Tornado rescued about 100 people who were stranded by bad weather at London Victoria.
 A number of electric trains, which pick up their power from the third rail, were unable to run because of snow and ice on the line.
 Tornado was to haul a Cathedrals Express lunchtime special, but some booked passengers were unable to get there due to the conditions, leaving spare seats.
 The train's operators decided to offer them to commuters whose trains had been cancelled.
 Tornado also had an evening Cathedrals Express dining train, and the same offer was again made.